- Teachers can see where their students are succeeding or struggling and make instructional decisions to foster student growth.

 Gathering Both Objective and Subjective Insights

-As students continue to build mastery with the lessons in Unique Learning System and the educational activities in L3 Skills, both types of data will follow them across the years to help their education teams demonstrate retention and growth, drive successful outcomes and simplify compliance reporting.
+As students continue to build mastery with the lessons in Unique Learning System, the behavior strategies in Positivity and the educational activities in L3 Skills, the types of data gathered will follow them across the years to help their education teams demonstrate retention and growth, build lifelong social-emotional skills, improve self-regulation, drive successful outcomes and simplify compliance reporting.